 WHAT HAPPENS TO LIFE INSURANCE IF YOU GO TO JAIL

-In our society, unforeseen brushes with the law are not unheard of and it’s important to understand how these circumstances might affect one’s life insurance coverage.
-The purpose of this post is to then dissect that relationship in detail, starting from knowing the basics of life insurance, understanding how various forms of incarceration would affect policy outcomes, and examine the clauses put into policies that mention criminal activities and explores the potential solutions for those reentering society.
+The purpose of this article is to dissect this challenge in detail, starting from knowing the basics of life insurance, understanding how different forms of incarceration affect policy coverage, examining the clauses put into policies that specifically mention criminal activities, and exploring the potential solutions for those that are legally challenged.

 Understanding Life Insurance